Are you hoping to never miss a corporate filing deadline?

 Canada Revenue Agency (CRA) has a number of dates and deadlines of importance to corporations.
 Failure to comply with these deadlines may raise a red flag with CRA, which in turn may trigger an audit.

-- Corporate Tax - 2 months after your corporate fiscal year end—This is the default.
+This is the default.
 If your corporation is expected to be taxable in the fiscal year, CRA must have received the installments required throughout the year.
-The top up amount is due by this date otherwise, interest will accrue on any balance due and not paid.
+The top-up amount is due by this date otherwise, interest will accrue on any balance due and not paid.

-- Bonuses - 179 days after your corporate fiscal year end—deadline for payment of any bonuses declared at the corporate year end date to maintain the deductibility of the expense in the corporation.
+Deadline for payment of any bonuses declared at the corporate year-end date to maintain the deductibility of the expense in the corporation.
 If this deadline falls on a weekend or statutory holiday then the bonus must be paid earlier than 179 days.

-- Tslips - February 28 —T4 (Statement of Remuneration Paid) and T5 (Statement of Investment Income) slip and summary deadline for all corporations regardless of fiscal year end.
+T4 (Statement of Remuneration Paid) and T5 (Statement of Investment Income) slip and the summary deadline for all corporations regardless of fiscal year-end.

-You may also like to request a Tax Planning Calendar to assist with managing your deadlines.
-In each calendar we highlight these dates and a number of other important deadlines.
-You can also view our Tax Planning Calendar below:VIEW THE CALENDAR
+You may also like to request a Gilmour Group Tax Planning Calendar to assist with managing your deadlines.
+In each calendar, we highlight these dates and a number of other important deadlines.
+You can also view the Tax Planning Calendar.